mannd/QTc/README.markdown

 ## Tests
 The QTc framework includes numerous unit tests to confirm accuracy.

+## You can help
+No I am **not** asking for money!
+No Patreon or Kickstarter!
+If you are an academic electrophysiologist or cardiologist and have access to an online medical digital library, you can help.
+Most of the journal articles that are sources here are shamelessly paywalled and difficult if not impossible for a retired EP like myself without an academic affiliation to obtain.
+Even Bazett’s almost 100 year old original QT article is behind a paywall!
+If you are willing to download and forward articles to me, that would be wonderful.
+Your name will be added to this README, and you get the satisfaction of knowing you have contributed to the open sourcing of scientific knowledge, which should be freely available to all.
+Please email me at [mannd@epstudiossoftware.com](mannd@epstudiossoftware.com) if you are interested in contributing and I can provide you with a list of articles.

+Additionally, if you know of QTc or QTp formulas which are omitted here and need to be included, please email me or contact me on Twitter (@manndmd).

+## Demo program
+**EP QTc** is a demo program that I am writing and that will be available for download on the Apple App Store in the near future.
+With it, you can calculate all the QTc formulas at once, see a graph of QTc intervals, calculate the QTu (ultimate QTc -- an average of all these formulas), investigate each formula individually, and just generally have a bunch of good clean EP QT fun.

 ## References (partial list)
 - Bazett HC.
 An analysis of the time relations of electrocardiograms.
 Heart 1920; 7:353-367.
 - Fridericia L. Die sytolendauer in elektrokardiogramm bei normalen menschen und bei herzkranken.
 Acta Med Scand.
 1920;53:469-486.